Segment Anything in Pathology Images with Natural Language: Results

 \subsection{External Evaluation}

 We assess the generalization performance of PathSegmentor and other segmentation models across pathology images acquired from diverse clinical environments.
 The external validation employs datasets that are completely independent from the internal training datasets, while ensuring that the evaluated categories were previously learned during model training.

-In the PathSeg dataset, categories are organized into three hierarchical levels, which presents a practical challenge: few external datasets contain categories that perfectly matched all three levels of our internal categories.
-To address this issue while maintaining scientific rigor, we define a category as valid for external evaluation if it shares the same [object type] with any category present in internal datasets.
-The CoNSeP dataset \cite{graham2019hover} meets this criterion, consisting of 121 samples across 6 cell types from lung regions.
+In our experiments, we conduct external evaluation using 5 datasets where the [object type] in each external category align with categories present in our internal datasets.
+Specifically, CPM17, CPM15, Kumar, and Lizard datasets contain the nuclei category, while CoNSeP dataset includes 6 types of colon cells.

-As segmentation foundation models, PathSegmentor, MedSAM, SAM-Med2D, and BiomedParse are directly tested on the external dataset.
-For specialized models, given their tailored configurations for each dataset, we systematically evaluate the specialized models that can handle the corresponding internal category for each external category (Supplementary Table \ref{tab:external_category}).
-For example, to evaluate the performance on colon-cell-malignant epithelial in CoNSeP, we adopt the specialized models trained on WSSS4LUAD, which involves the category of tumor epithelial tissue.
-For the categories appearing in multiple datasets, including colon-cell-healthy epithelial, colon-cell-fibroblast, and colon-cell-endothelial, we adopt the results of the best-performing specialized models.
-The external validation results are shown in Fig. \ref{fig:external} and Supplementary Table \ref{tab:performance_external}.
+As segmentation foundation models, PathSegmentor, MedSAM, SAM-Med2D, and BiomedParse are directly tested on the external datasets.
+For specialized models, given their tailored configurations for each dataset, we systematically evaluate the specialized models that can handle the corresponding internal category for each external category.
+As illustrated in Supplementary Table \ref{tab_supp:external_category}, for example, to evaluate the performance on colon-cell-malignant epithelial in CoNSeP, we adopt the specialized models trained on WSSS4LUAD, which involves the category of tumor epithelial tissue.
+For the categories appearing in multiple training datasets, including colon-cell-healthy epithelial, colon-cell-fibroblast, and colon-cell-endothelial, we adopt the results of the best-performing specialized models.
+The external validation results are shown in Fig. \ref{fig:external} and Supplementary Table \ref{tab_supp:performance_external}.